egk00/English_Vocabulary_book/README.md

 # English_Vocabulary_book
- This project is an Engilish word book made from wpf
+ This project is an English word book made from wpf The project has functions such as creating, changing, and deleting English words.

 View  Design
 ==========